 The program begins by initiating dialogue with the farmers to build trust and understanding about the way their farming practices may be damaging our water supply.
 We offer assistance including our Shenandoah River Conservation Fund, links to cost share programs and other support for farmers who are willing to implement BMPs.
 In the event that discussions break down, or improvements stall, the program will use local regulations where they exist that may compel farmers to make changes.

 In 2012, we surveyed over 1000 farms and agricultural practices, such as cows in the water and cattle feedlots on river banks that pollute streams and rivers, have been documented.
-Forty-eight farms are implementing or have plans to implement improvements.
+97 farms have made improvements due to our involvement to this day.